Do You Have a Valid Slip and Fall Claim?

 If you’re involved in a fall and contact a personal injury attorney, there are certain things that the attorney will look for in your claim.
 Read through the elements below and if you believe your slip and fall meet each one, contact Thompson Law at 844-308-8180.
 We’re available 24 hours a day, 7 days a week and we provide free initial consultations for slip and fall victims.

-The property where you fell must have an unsafe condition that caused your accident.
 A property owner is only financially liable if there was an unsafe condition on their property that caused you to slip and fall.
 The most common unsafe conditions include:

 • Ice or snow that has built up on the property during the winter